ituglib/gmake/MANUAL.md

 repository.
 Caution must be used with the `$(shell)` function as not all programs are compatible with its use.
 Some OSH functions are known to cause problems for the `$(shell)` function and may not work as intended.

+#### `$(vcompare version1,version2)`

+The `vcompare` command function compares two version strings and reports whether the versions are equal, less, or greater than each other.
+If `version1` is less than `version1`, `-1` is returned.
+If the two are equal, `0` is returned.
+If `version1` is greater than `version2`, `1` is returned.
+If the two versions do not contain blanks, it is legal to use a blank separator instead of a comma between the two. `vcompare` checks each dot(`.`) or space(` `) separated segment of each version.
+If the segment contains only digits, a numerical comparison is used, so `1.100` is greater than `1.1`.
+If the two numbers are equal but different in length, like `01` and `1`, the numbers are considered different with the longer string being considered less because it would have to have leading zeros.
+TOS versions can be compared.
+The following is a usage example:

+    ifeq ($vcompare $(TOS_VERSION_FULL),L20.10.00),1)

+checks whether the operating system is more recent than `L20.10.00`.

 ### Shell Control